mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 Webtrekk.getInstance().trackCustomPage(pageName = "First page", trackingParams = trackingParams)
 ```

+The main difference between `trackCustomPage()` and `trackPage()` is, the latter has `context` as parameter, and most likely, must be called within activity or fragment to track current page, and it can't be used if auto tracking is enabled.
+Otherwise, some pages (activities/fragments) will be tracked twice.

 <a name=track_custom_event></a>
 ### Track Custom Event
 Tracks a specific custom event, with custom tracking params.
-Can be used alongside with the auto tracking.
+It works separately from other trackers.

 ```kotlin
 val trackingParams = TrackingParams()